Heat takes a toll on expecting mothers

 Dr Helena Jabeen, a former senior consultant at Mohammadpur Fertility Services & Training Centre and 100 Bedded Mother and Child Hospital -- currently in PRL but still fulfilling duties -- informed The Daily Star that they have been observing that following the recent Eid holidays, many expectant mothers have come with symptoms of cold and fever, likely due to sudden changes in weather conditions.

-She also recommended staying well-hydrated, wearing breathable clothing, eating small, easily digestible meals frequently throughout the day, taking showers regularly, sleeping, and avoiding prolonged sun exposure, especially at noon.
+She also recommended wearing breathable clothing, eating small, easily digestible meals frequently throughout the day, taking showers regularly, sleeping, and avoiding prolonged sun exposure, especially at noon.

 Dr Jabeen stressed the importance of seeking medical attention promptly in cases of emergencies, as heat-related issues can pose risks to pregnancy.